 What is an obstetric ultrasound?

-Obstetric ultrasound refers to the specialized use of sound waves to visualize and determine the condition of a pregnant woman and her embryo or fetus.
+Obstetric ultrasound refers to the specialized use of sound waves to visualize and determine the condition of a pregnancy.

-The Level 1 basic ultrasound exam, performed at WPC, is limited to determining the following:
+The Limited ultrasound exam performed at WPC is used to determine the following:

 - Confirm pregnancy

 WPC does not perform Comprehensive ultrasounds to detect congenital or organ abnormalities.
 A referral can be given for a comprehensive ultrasound.